Studio toppers attend mart's finance conference Friday

 Panel turned more serious when talking about the decrease in foreign presales.

-’s Eric Briggs and Patrick Russo shared statistics showing that foreign money used to make up more than 70% of a film’s budget; now that figure has dropped to 62%, on average.
+The Salter Group’s Eric Briggs and Patrick Russo shared statistics showing that foreign money used to make up more than 70% of a film’s budget; now that figure has dropped to 62%, on average.

 During the second panel, Icon Group chief exec Stewart Till said producers used to be able to hit anywhere on the dart board, in terms of being able to raise money for projects.